BrightTimothy/BrightTimothy/README.md

 # 👤 Self-Introduction
 📊 **Data Scientist | Data Analyst | Business Intelligence Enthusiast**

-Welcome — I’m excited to have you here!
+Welcome, I’m excited to have you here
 **This space highlights my journey as a Data Analyst—driven by curiosity and powered by data.**

 I’m passionate about exploring data, uncovering patterns, and transforming numbers into meaningful insights that drive informed decisions.